1.1-1 In this Code, unless the context indicates otherwise,

 - consults a lawyer and on whose behalf the lawyer renders or agrees to render legal services; or

-- having consulted the lawyer, reasonably concludes that the lawyer has agreed to render legal services on his or her behalf, and includes a client of the law firm of which the lawyer is a partner or associate, whether or not the lawyer handles the client’s work.
+- having consulted the lawyer, reasonably concludes that the lawyer has agreed to render legal services on his or her behalf,

 - A lawyer-client relationship may be established without formality.

 - When an individual consults a lawyer in a representative capacity, the client is the corporation, partnership, organization, or other legal entity that the individual is representing;

 - For greater clarity, a client does not include a near-client, such as an affiliated entity, director, shareholder, employee or family member, unless there is objective evidence to demonstrate that such an individual had a reasonable expectation that a lawyer-client relationship would be established.

 - “conflict of interest” means the existence of a substantial risk that a lawyer’s loyalty to or representation of a client would be materially and adversely affected by the lawyer’s own interest or the lawyer’s duties to another client, a former client, or a third person.

 - “consent”means fully informed and voluntary consent after disclosure